-With so many pumpkin recipes around, this is yet another pumpkin amplified which involving sweet pumpkin puree, savory spices and creamy coconut to build the flavor for Panna Cotta.
-Coconut cream was used instead of milk while carrageenan is a nice substitution to make this recipe fully vegan compatible.
+With so many pumpkin recipes around, this is yet another pumpkin amplified which involving sweet pumpkin puree, savory spices, and creamy coconut to build the flavor for Panna Cotta.
+The coconut cream was used instead of milk while carrageenan is a nice substitution to make this recipe fully vegan compatible.

 Left over pumpkin?
 Puree and cook it beforehand, then add to this recipe.

-The texture is soft with a little resistant, you can adjust by increasing/decreasing Carrageenan or Coconut milk.
+The texture is soft with a little resistance, you can adjust by increasing/decreasing Carrageenan or Coconut milk.
 This recipe makes about 6 cavities.

 Recipe for Pumpkin Panna Cotta and Salted Caramel